oracle/terraform-provider-oci/docs/resources/core/ipsec_connection.md

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `drg_id` - The OCID of the DRG.
 * `id` - The IPSec connection's Oracle ID (OCID).
 * `state` - The IPSec connection's current state.
-[PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
+Allowed values are: [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
 * `static_routes` - Static routes to the CPE.
 At least one route must be included.
 * `time_created` - The date and time the IPSec connection was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.